jakubDoka/gogen/README.md

   	"fmt"
 )

-// IPrint prints an value with adition of annoing message
+// IPrint prints an value with addition of annoying message
-// its also absolutely useles
-func IPrint(value int) {
+// its also absolutely useless func IPrint(value int) {
 	fmt.Println("look at me i can print int like this:", value) }

-// VecF on the other hand is lot more usefull type VecF struct {
+// VecF on the other hand is lot more useful type VecF struct {
 	slice []float64
 }